 You can then attempt to do draw a conclusion.
-For this you choose an amount of gathered clues to be used for the roll.
+This is in essence a Exploit Advantage action.
+But for this you choose an amount of gathered clues to be used for the roll.
 You have to at least choose 1 and at most 4 clues to be used in this way.
 Substract that amount of clues from the total amount of clues you have.
 You then perform a Test with that amount of dice in your pool.
-You can't use boons, aid or push this roll.

 - On Critical Success: The stated fact is true and answers the question.
-You also gain 1 clue back. - On Success: The stated fact is true and answers the question. - On Partial Success: The stated fact is false and the question remains unanswered. - On Failure: The stated fact is false and the investigation reveals that a previously answered question was a red hering and becomes unanswered.
+You also gain 1 clue back. - On Success: The stated fact is true and answers the question. - On Partial Success: The stated fact is false and the question remains unanswered.

+• On Failure: The stated fact is false and the investigation reveals that a previously answered question was a red hering and becomes unanswered.